crawraps/dotfiles/readme.md

 # Repo structure
 ## archive
-This directory contains my old configuration of Hyprland and based on ArchLinux.
+This directory contains my old configuration of Hyprland based on ArchLinux.
 These files are outdated and will not be supported in the future.

 ## nix-flake
 This is [nix flake](https://nixos.wiki/wiki/Flakes) with my current configuration.
 System-wide configs and per-user configs are located in nix-flake/nixos folder and in nix-flake/home-manager folder correspondingly.
 All following description is related only to this configuration.